 So, how did I end up in video production?
 Great question.
-See, I’ve been making videos since my Dad bought me a VHS-C camera at a flea market when I was eight.
+My Dad was kind enough to part ways with a crisp $20 bill, and bought me a VHS-C camera at a flea market when I was eight.
 A lot of my early videos involved Star Wars (because lightsabers are awesome) or comedy.
 When I graduated college, I began my career of making videos for corporate clients.
-I learned all of the production roles along the way, transitioning into a dual-purpose Director/Director of Photography for several years.
-Fortunately, as the Pixel Planet team grew, I was able to pass those duties onto other talented individuals and focus more on my passion for storytelling and directing.
+I learned all of the production roles along the way, transitioning into a dual-purpose Director/Director of Photography.

 When I’m not working, my time is spent with my family.
 I’m a content sponge, and am exposed to dangerously high levels of TV, YouTube, and movies.
 But hey, the inspiration has to come from somewhere!
 I’m also an avid reader and have a secret love of writing that my eighth grade teachers would find hard to believe.
 I frequently bounce between music genres on a whim, and often get criticized by my “cool” friends for my indulgence of Pop music.
 I’d argue that Pop artists have some of the best production in the world and should be studied in the same way blockbuster films have the best visual effects.
 Neither win many awards, but they sure do sell.
 Plus, most advertising is about resonating with the masses, and what is more massive and broadly appealing than a Pop hit?